Saturday, 29 November 2025

 Jesus as incarnate name

-Reading coded mentions about “the Name” literally as “personal name” would be shallow readings.
+Reading coded mentions about “the Name” literally as “the personal name” would be shallow readings.
 If Jesus meant it that way, it would sound patronising to the disciples.
-They could have answered him, “Tell us something we don’t know.
-We’re Jews, Jesus.
+They could have answered him, “Tell us something we don’t know, Jesus.
+We’re Jews.
 We all know it.”
+But "Name" here means so much more than advertising the word.
+(If you've ever heard Jehovah's Witnesses talk about it, they claim that this passage means that Jesus publicised (especially out loud) the personal name Jehovah.
+But it would seem odd that Jesus would need to "make known" the Name YHWH to devout Jews in any era.
+It had always been known.)

-Something notable is going on here, something closely related to the essential theme of Jesus' prayer in John 17, right where the Name motif is found.
+Something notable is going on here, regarding the Name, something closely related to the essential theme of Jesus' prayer in John 17, right where the Name motif is found.
 It is a profoundly Jewish thing.
 In Jewish writing, “the Name” was like a code-word representing the divine presence.
 John writes in chapter 17 that Jesus “manifests the Name,” tying in with what John wrote in chapter 1:18 – that Jesus reveals God.
 John’s use of “the Name” is one of his ways of affirming God’s presence on earth, the divine Word made flesh (John 1:1, 14).
 Jesus is the Name made flesh.
 This is very Johannine theology.
 I’m capitalising Name deliberately in this context.

 There is Old Testament background to this.

 In Deuteronomy, “the Name” is present with his people.
-This then gets centralized on Jerusalem and the Temple.
+This Name-presence then gets centralised on Jerusalem and the Temple.

-Solomon called the Temple "the house I have built for your Name" (cf. 2 Chronicles 6:34, 38).
 The temple is "the place where you promised to put your Name, so that you may hear the prayer your servant offers toward this place" (2 Chronicles 6:20; 1 Kings 8:29).

+And Solomon called the Temple "the house I have built for your Name" (cf. 2 Chronicles 6:34, 38).

 Elsewhere on this theme, we find Isaiah 30:27 “the Name of Yahweh comes from afar… his breath is like a rushing torrent…”.

-It then gets de-centralized again in Jesus.
+It then gets de-centralised again in Jesus.

 Footnotes